Scientific Workflow#

 return log_likelihood

-Visualization of the results of the search, such as the corner plot of what is called the “Probability Density Function”, are also automatically output during the model-fit on the fly.
+Visualization of the results of the non-linear search, for example the “Probability Density Function”, are also automatically output during the model-fit on the fly.

 Loading Results#